rancher/ecm-distro-tools/README.md

 A set of patterns have been established with the Go and shell code that will need to be adhered to.
 Usage output and flags should be copied and pasted from other code files and adjusted to keep the UX as similar as possible to the rest of the utilities in the repo.

-Library code has been written for Go and shell which provide simpler access to Github, loggers, and means of validating common checks.
+Library code has been written for Go and shell which to simpler access to Github, loggers, and means of validating common checks.

 #### Go